How to teach outside

 Wagons or sleds: Invest in a few wagons and/or sleds for transporting materials to your School Forest or outdoor classroom.
 High-sided ice-fishing sleds work better than children's toboggans.

 Sit-upons: A class set of sit-upons may calm students who may be nervous sitting outdoors.
 Sit-upons can be made from old yoga mats, swimming kickboards, garden kneelers, or even old newspapers inserted into a large plastic baggie.
+How to make a sit-upon.

 Safety vests and hats: A class set of bright-colored vests or hats can help you keep track of your students' locations outdoors.

-Flagging tape or traffice cones: Some teachers feel more comfortable if they can mark clear boundaries for their students.
+Flagging tape or traffic cones: Some teachers feel more comfortable if they can mark clear boundaries for their students.
 You can set bright-colored tape or cones to denote where you want students to be.

 Sidewalk chalk: Draw word banks, tally marks, Venn diagrams, charts, graphs, and flow charts.